yannydu/yannydu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Just trying to learn
+subtitle: Building and Learning Every Day

 profile:
   align: right